Quickstart: Deploy a container instance in Azure using the Azure CLI

 az container attach --resource-group myResourceGroup --name mycontainer

-Once attached, refresh your browser a few times to generate some additional output.
-When you're done, detach your console with Control+C. You should see output similar to the following:
+Once attached, refresh your browser a few times to generate some more output.
+When you're done, detach your console with Control+C. You should see output similar to the following sample:

 Container 'mycontainer' is in state 'Running'...